johntrogan/defender-docs/defender-endpoint/microsoft-defender-antivirus-using-powershell.md

 Microsoft Defender AV scans files as soon as they're seen by Windows, and will monitor running processes for known or suspected malicious behaviors.
 If the antivirus engine discovers malicious modification, it will immediately block the process or file from running.

-See [Configure behavioral, heuristic, and real-time protection](configure-protection-features-microsoft-defender-antivirus.md) for more details on these options.
+For more details on these options, see [Configure behavioral, heuristic, and real-time protection](configure-protection-features-microsoft-defender-antivirus.md).

 | Description | PowerShell Command |
 |---|---|